Does the world of guitar finally caught your attention? Well, there’s no doubt that it’s so easy to fall in love with

-This ¾ sized guitar is not just the best classical guitars for beginners but is also a good travel companion; thanks to its small decent size.
+This ¾ sized guitar is not just the best beginner classical guitar but is also a good travel companion; thanks to its small decent size.
 But don’t underestimate this guitar, I was quite surprised the first time I hear its sound – it was totally impressive.

 Moreover, it has solid Canadian cedar top and veneered mahogany back and sides.
 It has a top that is solid enough to achieve full volume and great sound.
 It also features nylon strings that are a little thick, so it will not be painful while you are getting into the groove.

 - Features full sound